-As a result, both disasters and climate change are increasingly being considered and integrated as part of this development continuum, instead of as isolated events.
+As a result, both disasters and climate change are increasingly being considered and integrated as part of a development continuum, instead of as isolated phenomena.
 While hazards are natural, disasters are not.
-The scientific community has pointed out that the current drivers of risk are linked to poor policies and practices in land-use planning, governance, urbanization, natural resource management, ecosystem management as well as increasing poverty levels.
-For example, the Millennium Ecosystem Assessment found that many of our essential ecosystems are being used unsustainably, thereby reducing their capacities as natural buffers to provide protection against hazards, which is essential in protection and sustainability of livelihoods.
-Further, these risks are only increasing.
-By 2050, 70 per cent of the world's population is expected to live in urban areas, two thirds of this in low- and middle-income nations.
-Much of this growth is taking place in locations already prone to earthquakes, cyclones, floods and droughts.
+The scientific community has pointed out that the current drivers of risk are linked to poor policies and practices in land-use planning, governance, urbanization, natural